rijalalfariz/face-cam-cpp/README.md

-# **LiveFaceReco_RaspberryPi**
+# **Face Recognition Attendance System**

 ```
 Attendance System Using Face Recognition with NCNN
 ```

-This projects run in Raspberry pi 3 up to 10+ fps, connected with django-restframework to MIS website for attendance maagement and information built with django.
+This projects run in Raspberry pi 3 up to 10+ fps, connected with django-restframework to MIS website for attendance maagement and information built with django (see [MIS Website Repo](https://github.com/rijalalfariz/face-attendance-admin)).

 ---

-## Dependency
+## Dependencies

 - OpenCV
 - libcurl